gravyboat/bulkeats/content/Articles/brownrice.rst

 If you aren't already washing your brown rice before you eat it, you're missing out.
 When washing your rice you can either do so in a colander, or directly in the bowl of your rice cooker.
-I prefer using a colander designed for rice as it makes it much easier to wash, and benefits us in a few points when I talk about the power of broth.
+I prefer using a colander designed for rice as it makes it much easier to wash and this benefits us in a few ways when I talk about the power of broth.
 I'm using a colander which is meant for rice which I've linked below.
 Washing your rice helps to get rid of some of the hulls since eating those sucks and they're much more common with brown